derekkraan/highlander_pg/README.md

 # Highlander vs HighlanderPG

-How does HighlanderPG differ from Highlander (the open sourced version)?
+How does HighlanderPG differ from Highlander?

 I wrote Highlander in April of 2020, as a simple way to run a singleton process in your Elixir cluster.
 Highlander is backed by `:global`, which is a highly-available global registry.
 HighlanderPG improves on the original in several ways: